mindspore-ai/docs/docs/mindformers/docs/source_en/guide/inference.md

 ### 1. Models of Selective Inference

 Depending on the required inference task, different models are chosen, e.g. for text generation one can choose Qwen3.
+For more inference examples of different models and recommended configurations by scenario, see the [Model Library](https://www.mindspore.cn/mindformers/docs/en/master/introduction/models.html).

 ### 2. Preparing Model Files